🌸 Book Now

 • Cobb & Co Museum: Horse-drawn vehicle history and exhibits

-• Public Gardens: 150+ parks and gardens throughout the city
+• 150+ parks and gardens throughout the city year-round

 Arts and Culture

-• Empire Theatre: Historic venue hosting theater, comedy, and concerts
+• Empire Theatre: Historic venue hosting theatre, comedy, and concerts

 • Toowoomba Regional Art Gallery: Contemporary and traditional exhibitions